RobustoFramework/Robusto/docs/Concepts.md

 The system can respond to requests.

 **Level 4**
+The applications own services should run in this level.

-The application is running in slept mode, an energy saving mode.
+The application itself is running in slept mode, an energy saving mode.
 It wakes up occationally to do the things it needs, and then goes to sleep again.
-It might be controlled by an Conductor, to wake up in a timely mode.
+It might be controlled by an Conductor, to wake up in a timely fashion.
 In this mode, the network be available, but peers, while remembered on a relation id level, might not be presented yet.

 **Level 5**
 The application is running in woke mode.
-As in life, this means that the peer is fully aware aware and informed.
+As in life, this means that the peer is fully aware and informed.
 Similarly, this take more effort, and therefore more energy,